-In the “recognition procedure”, the German authority in charge checks whether your foreign professional qualification is comparable with a German one and whether if there are any differences.
+During the recognition procedure, the competent German authority checks if your foreign professional qualification is equivalent to a German one or whether there are any differences.
 The procedure is also called “equivalence assessment”.
-As a general rule, the authority will examine your documents within three to four months once they have been fully submitted.
-Precise details as to how the recognition procedure works and the places where you can find detailed information can be found on the portal “Recognition in Germany”.
+Once your documents have been fully submitted, the authority will (generally) examine them within three months.
+Precise details as to how the recognition procedure works as well as further information can be found on the “Recognition in Germany” portal.

 Result of the recognition procedure

-Your foreign professional qualification will be recognised if it is equivalent to the German one.
-If substantial differences are found in the equivalence assessment, the type of profession will be a determining factor:
+Your foreign professional qualification will be recognised as long as it is equivalent to a German one.
+If any substantial differences are found in the equivalence assessment, the type of profession will be a determining factor:

-In the case of non-regulated professions, the professional qualification will be partially recognised if parts of the training are equivalent and others are not.
-You will be issued with an assessment notice informing you of the main differences from the German reference occupation.
+In the case of non-regulated professions, the professional qualification will be partially recognised if certain elements of the vocational training process are equivalent and others are not.
+An assessment notice will be issued to you, informing you of the main differences compared to the German reference occupation.
 You can usually gain qualifications to make up for major differences through refresher training courses.
 You can then submit a follow-up application to obtain full recognition.

-In the case of regulated professions, the authority in charge will decide what adaptation programmes you will need to follow to make up for the fundamental differences.
-Successful completion of the adaptation programme will lead to confirmation of equivalence.
-Further criteria for admission to the profession will then be assessed.
-The result of the recognition procedure will be communicated in an official notice (recognition notice).
+In the case of regulated professions, the authority in charge will decide what adaptation programmes you will need to follow in order to make up for the fundamental differences.
+Successful completion of the adaptation programme will lead to the confirmation of equivalence.
+Further criteria for the admission to the profession will then be assessed.
+The result of the recognition procedure will be communicated in an official notice (Anerkennungsbescheid; recognition notice).

-If you come from a non-EU country and substantial differences were found in your equivalence assessment, you can obtain a residence permit for the purpose of obtaining recognition for professional qualifications.
+If you come from a non-EU country and substantial differences were found in your equivalence assessment, you can get a residence title for the purpose of obtaining recognition for professional qualifications.
 This applies regardless of whether the profession is regulated or non-regulated.
-It allows you to enter Germany in order to complete an adaptation programme or take a refresher training course.
-Further information can be found in our section “Visa for the recognition of professional qualifications”.
+It allows you to enter Germany to complete an adaptation programme or take a refresher training course.
+Further information can be found in our “Visa for the recognition of foreign qualifications” section.

-If you still lack some qualifications for full recognition, you can continue your education in Germany with a so-called adaptation qualification.
+If you still lack some qualifications for full recognition, you can continue your education in Germany with a so-called adaptation qualification (Anpassungsqualifizierung).
 The contents of this qualification measure can vary greatly, depending on your profession and your level of knowledge.
 It is conceivable, for example, that you learn job-related German, or broaden your technical or theoretical knowledge.
-If you complete your course successfully, you can then have your vocational qualification recognized as equivalent and work in your profession in Germany.
+If you complete your course successfully, you can then have your vocational qualification recognised as equivalent and work in your profession in Germany.